besforyou999/HCI_HW3/README.md

 <br>

-    Load the main.html file in your browser to start
+    Open the WebCalculator directory and load the main.html file in your browser to start.

     Then press keys or click function buttons on the right to make blocks in your screen
 <br>